 Sit down and take a drink in a venue which is right at the heart of Devon’s Industrial & Agricultural Heritage.
 The company of Edwin Tuckers’ origins go back to 1831 trading as agricultural merchants, seedsman & maltsters.

-Work began on its construction in January 1900 and it officially opened for business on Monday the 5th November 1900.
-The final cost was £8000.
+Work began on its construction in January 1900 and it officially opened for business on Monday the 5th November 1900 with a final cost of £8,000.
 A further 50 quarter Malthouse, with three germinating floors and two additional kilns was added between December 1901 and November 1903.